Mikoyan-Gurevich MiG-3: Operational history

-MiG-3s were delivered to frontline fighter regiments beginning in the spring of 1941 and were a handful for pilots accustomed to the lower-performance and docile Polikarpov I-152 and I-153 biplanes and the Polikarpov I-16 monoplane.
+Deliveries to frontline fighter regiments began in the spring of 1941 and were a handful for pilots accustomed to the lower-performance and docile Polikarpov I-152 and I-153 biplanes and the Polikarpov I-16 monoplane.
 It remained tricky and demanding to fly even after the extensive improvements made over the MiG-1.
-Many fighter regiments had not kept pace in training pilots to handle the MiG and the rapid pace of deliveries resulted in many units having more MiGs than trained pilots during the German invasion.
+Many fighter regiments had not kept pace in training pilots to handle the MiG and the rapid pace of deliveries resulted in many units having more MiGs than trained pilots during the Operation Barbarossa, the German invasion.
 By 1 June 1941, 1,029 MIG-3s were on strength, but there were only 494 trained pilots.

 In contrast to the untrained pilots of the 31st Fighter Regiment, those of the 4th Fighter Regiment were able to claim three German high-altitude reconnaissance aircraft shot down before war broke out in June 1941.
-However high-altitude combat of this sort was to prove to be uncommon on the Eastern Front where most air-to-air engagements were at altitudes well below 5000 m.
+High-altitude combat of this sort was to be rare on the Eastern Front where most air-to-air engagements were at altitudes well below 5000 m.
 At these altitudes the MiG-3 was outclassed by the Bf 109 in all respects, and even by other new Soviet fighters such as the Yakovlev Yak-1.
-Furthermore, the shortage of ground-attack aircraft in 1941 forced it into that role as well, for which it was totally unsuited.
+The shortage of ground-attack aircraft in 1941 forced it into that role as well, for which it was totally unsuited.
 Pilot Alexander E. Shvarev recalled: "The Mig was perfect at altitudes of 4,000 m and above.
 But at lower altitudes it was, as they say, 'a cow'.
 That was the first weakness.
 The second was its armament: weapons failure dogged this aircraft.
-The third weakness was its gunsights, which were inaccurate: that's why we closed in as much as we could and fired point blank."
+The third weakness was its gunsights, which were inaccurate: that's why we closed in as much as we could and fired point blank".

 On 22 June 1941, most MiG-3s and MiG-1s were in the border military districts of the Soviet Union.
 The Leningrad Military District had 164, 135 were in the Baltic Military District, 233 in the Western Special Military District, 190 in the Kiev Military District and 195 in the Odessa Military District for a total of 917 on hand, of which only 81 were non-operational.
 An additional 64 MiGs were assigned to Naval Aviation, 38 in the Air Force of the Baltic Fleet and 26 in the Air Force of the Black Sea Fleet.